October 2, 2015

 The Trump “Obama Muslim” Moment the Media Totally Missed

-If you’ve been following the presidential race at all, you’re already well familiar with the shame of the moment, at least the way the media sized it up.
+If you’ve been following the presidential race, you’re already familiar with the shame of the moment, at least how CNN portrayed it.

-Here’s my problem though.
-In implicating Trump as a bigot and, by association, the audience as cohorts or sheep, the media, especially the photo media, thoroughly missed the most curious and unscripted moment of this dispiriting campaign.
+Here’s my problem, though.
+In implicating Trump as a bigot and, by association, the audience as cohorts or sheep, the media, especially the visual media, thoroughly missed one of the most curious and unscripted moments of this dispiriting campaign.

-What they missed was a reaction completely contradictory to conventional wisdom, and the perception that the hearts and minds of those who’d be drawn to the billionaire lightning rod would be fixed and static.
+They missed a reaction entirely contradictory to conventional wisdom and the perception that the hearts and minds of those drawn to the billionaire lightning rod would be fixed and static.
 These are those white people whose anxieties and fears are rigidly held in check by anger and prejudice, right?

-Is it possible, though, that voters, even the most scared and angry ones out there, are actually more flexible in their thinking but just all-too suggestible?
+Is it possible, though, that voters, even the most scared and angry ones, are actually more flexible in their thinking but just all-too suggestible?

 Let’s get to the screenshots.